#

 How do you prove your security program is working?
 Traditional metrics like training completion rates do not tell the whole story.
 A leading human risk prevention platform moves beyond simple activity tracking to provide quantifiable proof of risk reduction.
 It shows you exactly how security behaviors are changing and how that change impacts your organization's overall risk posture.
 This allows you to report on meaningful outcomes, not just effort.
 With clear, board-ready metrics, you can demonstrate the program's value and justify continued investment, as validated by top industry analysts in reports like the Forrester Wave™.

-Gain Visibility into Human and AI Agent Risk
+Understanding Your True Human and AI Agent Risk

 You cannot manage what you cannot see.
 A critical business impact of a human risk prevention platform is the comprehensive visibility it provides into risk across your entire organization.
 By correlating data across employee behavior, identity and access systems, and real-time threat intelligence, you get a unified view of your risk landscape.
 This is not just about monitoring employees; it also extends to the growing number of AI agents and other non-human actors interacting with your systems.
 The Living Security Platform helps you understand who and what is introducing risk, why it is happening, and where to focus your efforts for the greatest impact.